Headed to Disneyland alone?

 So, for the same $25 price, you can either get Genie+, with Lightning Lane access to eight awesome rides or get an individual Lightning Lane entrance for JUST the Rise of the Resistance.

 Star Wars is cool and all, but if going on the Rise of the Resistance is THAT important to you, I’d suggest just beating the crowds by heading there as soon as you enter the park.

 Tip- You may have noticed that several of the rides with Genie+ Lightning Lines also happen to have single rider lines.
 Given that waiting at a Lightning Lane entrance is typically shorter than a single rider line, I'd suggest using your one allotted Lightning Line entrance for that ride first.
 Then, if you want to come back and ride it again, you can always skip the majority of the line by entering the single rider line!

 Part of Disneyland’s charm is its mega-whimsical, nostalgic nature so if you want to go all in on the old school Alice In Wonderland tea cup and flying Dumbo type rides, I totally get it.

 However, Disneyland has some pretty awesome rides that cater to an older audience as well.
 Since I was only spending a day there, I could really only pick the rides that I REALLY wanted to go on and I was pleasantly surprised by almost all of them.

-My picks for best rides at Disneyland include: Space Mountain, Indiana Jones Adventure (SO COOL!), Big Thunder Mountain Railroad, and Splash Mountain (with its trippy visuals and folksy singalong vibes, this ride seems like something straight out of Burning Man); I also hear good things about the Matterhorn Bobsleds but it was unfortunately closed for renovations when I went.
+My picks for best rides at Disneyland include: Space Mountain, Indiana Jones Adventure (SO COOL!), Big Thunder Mountain Railroad, Rise of the Resistancce, and Splash Mountain (with its trippy visuals and folksy singalong vibes, this ride seems like something straight out of Burning Man); I also hear good things about the Matterhorn Bobsleds but it was unfortunately closed for renovations when I went.